ResearchObject/ro-crate/docs/1.2-DRAFT/terminology.md

 _RO-Crate Website_: Human-readable HTML pages which describe the RO-Crate (i.e. the _Root Data Entity_, its _Data Entities_ and _Context Entities_), with a home-page at `ro-crate-preview.html` (any additional files reside in `ro-crate-preview_files/`)

-_Entity_: An identified object, which have a given _type_ and is described using a set of _properties_ as a _JSON_ object in the _RO-Crate Metadata File_.
+_Entity_: An identified object, which has a given _type_ and is described using a set of _properties_ as a _JSON_ object in the _RO-Crate Metadata File_.
 Properties may link to other entities using their identifier key `@id`.

 _Type_: A classification of objects or their descriptions.
 The type (or "class") is given as a short-hand _key_, mapped by the _RO-Crate JSON-LD Context_ to a _URI_ that has the type definition.